Estate Planning

 Does a Transfer on Death Deed Prevent Medicaid Estate Recovery?

-Under current rules, Medicaid can only recover assets included in the deceased individual’s probate estate.
+Yes.
+Currently, the Medicaid Estate Recovery Program (MERP) can only recover assets included in the deceased individual’s probate estate.
 A home that is part of a deceased person’s probate estate can be subject to MERP.
+Because the Texas Transfer on Death deed allows property to pass outside of probate, it also avoids Medicaid estate recovery.

 Yes.
 Everyone needs a Will because you may have probate assets other than your real property.
 Additionally, there is always a possibility that your Transfer on Death Deed beneficiaries will predecease you or die at the same time.